aquasecurity/tfsec/docs/checks/aws/iam/index.md

 ## Checks

-- [enforce-mfa](enforce-mfa) IAM Groups should have MFA enforcement activated.
+- [enforce-group-mfa](enforce-group-mfa) IAM groups should have MFA enforcement activated.

 - [no-password-reuse](no-password-reuse) IAM Password policy should prevent password reuse.

 - [no-policy-wildcards](no-policy-wildcards) IAM policy should avoid use of wildcards and instead apply the principle of least privilege

+- [no-root-access-keys](no-root-access-keys) The root user has complete access to all services and resources in an AWS account.
+AWS Access Keys provide programmatic access to a given account.

+- [no-user-attached-policies](no-user-attached-policies) IAM policies should not be granted directly to users.

 - [require-lowercase-in-passwords](require-lowercase-in-passwords) IAM Password policy should have requirement for at least one lowercase character.